 Reading that book, watching the documentary and learning about paleo completely changed my life for the best.
 It changed my whole view on food, and made me realize that we have been brainwashed by the big food industry.
 I lost 25 pounds and realized how good I can feel.
 My digestion got a lot better, I had more energy, I was the happiest I’d ever been and I enjoyed life so much more.
 I discovered the power of food on our health and wellbeing.
 After I received my BS in Criminal Justice, and realized how passionate I was about healthful living and a paleo lifestyle, I went back to school to become a Certified Dietary Manager.
 I should’ve done more research on the program, because at the end it turned out to be completely different then what I thought.
 I wasn’t alone in that either.
 Other students in the program, and myself, thought it was about helping patients improve their health with nutrition, but it turned out to be basically just managing the food service department in the hospital.

-I’m proud to call myself a Nutritional Therapy Consultant!
+I’m proud to call myself a Nutritional Therapy Practitioner!
 I want to spread my knowledge, and help everyone I can to discover paleo and see how much better their lives can be.

-I am also currently studying to become a Certified Holistic Medical Cannabis Practitioner – which is essentially a pharmacist for medical marijuana.
+I am also a Certified Holistic Cannabis Practitioner – which is essentially a pharmacist/consultant for medical marijuana.
 Cannabis has been shown to be helpful for (and has been used by humans for thousands of years) cancer, anxiety, sleeplessness, pain, autism, seizures, menstrual cramps, digestives troubles, and many other issues.
 I’m excited to integrate this new tool into my practice – especially for the clients who live in states where they have easier access to this medicine.